History of Hungary: MSZP: 2002–2010

-Orbán regime: 2010–
+Orbán governments: 2010–

 Fidesz regained power in the 2010 Hungarian parliamentary election in a landslide, winning two-thirds of the seats in Parliament.
 In the autumn municipal elections, Fidesz achieved a majority in almost all local and mayoral elections, winning the traditional strongholds of the liberal parties.
 This started the System of National Cooperation (NER).
 The Second Orbán Government promulgated the new Constitution of Hungary, adopted in 2011 and in force since 1 January 2012.
 The main goal of the government was to restart economic growth.
 It introduced a flat tax system for income tax at 16% for everyone.

 After the new constitution came into effect, Orbán, according to his critics, gradually consolidated power and began the process of making Hungary less democratic.
 Orbán referred to Hungary as an "illiberal state".
 Orbán discarded the idea of welfare state, stating that the Hungarian economy must be workfare based.
-By 2014, significant improvements were made in decreasing unemployment (from 11.4% in 2010), to 7.1% in 2014, and generating economic growth (reaching 3.5% in 2014, the top value among EU member states; the growth has been very unequal: the wealth of the top 20% of the society grew significantly, while the ratio of people living below poverty line increased from 33% in 2010 to 40% in 2014.
+By 2014, significant improvements were made in decreasing unemployment (from 11.4% in 2010), to 7.1% in 2014, and generating economic growth (reaching 3.5% in 2014, the top value among EU member states); the growth has been very unequal: the wealth of the top 20% of the society grew significantly, while the ratio of people living below poverty line increased from 33% in 2010 to 40% in 2014.
 The government centralized the education system, and started a multiple-year-long program for increasing the salaries of teachers and health professionals.
 In the 2014 Hungarian parliamentary election, Fidesz again won a supermajority but only by a one-MP margin.
 In February 2015, a by-election was held in the city of Veszprém, where an opposition-nominated MP was elected, thus Fidesz lost its supermajority.

 Under the Third Orbán Government, the 2015 European migrant crisis affected Hungary as one of the countries with a southern external border of the European Union.
 The government erected the Hungarian border barrier along its border with Serbia and Croatia in summer 2015.
 Attempts by migrants to cross the barrier using force were met with riot police in September 2015, and the barrier was reinforced in 2016.

 The EU's Justice and Home Affairs Council approved a migrant quota plan.
 Following the decision, Hungary and Slovakia took legal action over EU's mandatory migrant quotas at the European Court of Justice in Luxembourg City.
 The government also called for the 2016 Hungarian migrant quota referendum in October.
 While an overwhelming majority (98%) of those voting rejected the EU's migrant quotas, voter turnout at 44% was below the 50%, which would have been required for the referendum to be considered valid.

 In the 2018 Hungarian parliamentary election, Fidesz–KDNP again won a supermajority, with no change in the numbers of seats held from the previous election.
 The Fourth Orbán Government was formed on 18 May 2018.
 In October 2019, the opposition won the mayoral election in the capital, Budapest, meaning Prime Minister Orbán and the Fidesz–KDNP governing coalition got their first major electoral blow since 2006.